niyue/pcvis/README.md

 # pcvis
-Simple scripts for visualizing page cache for a file
+Simple scripts for visualizing page cache of a given file

 # prerequisites
 * install `spark` (sparklines for your shell, https://zachholman.com/spark/)